jemc/slides-pony/notes.md

 Depending on how we structure our code and our concepts, the order-nondeterminism of concurrency can lead to subtle bugs that are difficult to reason about, reproduce, and test for.
 Here are some broad categories of concurrency bugs that we encounter:

-one or more tasks access the same data in an undefined order, where one or more order possibilities leads to incorrect behavior.
+data race one or more tasks access the same data in an undefined order, where one or more order possibilities leads to incorrect behavior.

-a conceptually atomic operation in one task is interrupted by another task, where the "middle" state that was not considered by the programmer leads to incorrect behavior in other tasks.
+non-atomicity a conceptually atomic operation in one task is interrupted by another task, where the "middle" state that was not considered by the programmer leads to incorrect behavior in other tasks.

-interdependent tasks that are *blocking* (that is, waiting) for data or signal from eachother are mutually unable to make progress.
+deadlock interdependent tasks that are *blocking* (that is, waiting) for data or signal from eachother are mutually unable to make progress.

 ----